-That growth is managed and overseen by the ranks of healthcare administrators employed by both private and public medical systems in the state, and their efforts are well-rewarded.
-Delaware comes in fourth overall among all states when it comes to salaries for medical and health service managers.
+Growth in the state’s health care sector is managed and overseen by the ranks of healthcare administrators employed by both private and public medical systems in the state, and their efforts are well-rewarded.
+Delaware is in the top-10 states nationwide when it comes to average salaries for medical and health service managers.

 Job Growth Projections in Delaware’s Healthcare Administration Field

 A report on demographic changes in Delaware published by the Delaware State Treasurer’s Office noted that the aging of the population in the state is more pronounced than in the country as a whole.
 The growing number of senior citizens calling Delaware home will require an enhanced level of care and are expected to increase the demand placed on healthcare facilities, particularly acute care hospitals, ambulatory care centers, and clinics.

 Hospitals are the primary employers of healthcare administrators in the country according to the BLS.
 Delaware’s hospitals may need to expand the specialized care they offer including oncological, cardiac, and geriatric treatment in order to accommodate this growing population of aging citizens.